-This is the fifth post in a series on procrastination remedies.
+This is the sixth post in a series on procrastination remedies.
 In the previous

 Let’s be honest